-With the support of the Jena & Michael King Foundation, GO Campaign, other grantors and additional donors, we converted the lifeless, one-acre garden and orchard into the beginnings of our “Watts Healing Tech Garden” at Edwin Markham Middle School.
-Ultimately turning this this space into a beautiful, safe, outdoor healing classroom to teach agriculture, clean technology, STEM learning, culinary skills, vocational training and inspire the next generation to do even better.
+With the support of the LACI, LA DWP, Pledgeling, GO Campaign, Earth Friendly Products, Jena & Michael King Foundation, other grantors and additional donors, we converted the lifeless, one-acre garden and orchard into the beginnings of our “Watts Healing Tech Garden” at LAUSD Edwin Markham Middle School.
+Ultimately turning this this space into a beautiful, safe, outdoor healing classroom to teach agriculture, clean technology, STEAM learning (A for Agriculture), culinary skills, vocational training and inspire the next generation to do even better.

-Watts is a 2.12-square-mile neighborhood in Los Angeles that has one of the highest population densities, the majority living under the poverty line with the highest rate of obesity and diabetes, the most single parent families coupled with the highest rate of gang crime and drug abuse.
+Watts is a 2.12-square-mile neighborhood in Los Angeles that has one of the highest population densities, the majority living under the poverty line with the highest rate of heart disease, obesity and diabetes from a recent study from Charles Drew University, the most single parent families coupled with the highest rate of gang crime and drug abuse.
 Watts is only 10 miles from Venice Beach.
 This short video tell the tale best.